MohamedBakoush/WatchVideoByLink/CONTRIBUTING.md

 All changes happen through pull requests.
 Pull requests are the best way to propose changes.
 We actively welcome your pull requests and invite you to submit pull requests directly [here](https://github.com/MohamedBakoush/WatchVideoByLink/pulls), and after review, these can be merged into the project.

 ## Standard Commit Messages
-WatchVideoByLink using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+WatchVideoByLink uses the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
 Please follow these steps to ensure your commit messages are standardized:

 ```
 <type>[optional scope]: <description>